-The interim condensed consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") on a going concern basis, which presumes the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the normal course of business.
+These interim condensed consolidated financial statements have been prepared in accordance with the International Accounting Standard 34, Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB") and on a going concern basis, which presumes the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the normal course of business.

-The Company has incurred historical losses resulting in an accumulated deficit of \$41,763,191 as at December 31, 2020.
+The Company has incurred historical losses resulting in an accumulated deficit of \$41,952,166 as at March 31, 2021.
 Management continuously monitors the financial position of the Company with respect to working capital needs, as well as long-term capital requirements compared to the annual operating budget.
 Variances are highlighted and actions are taken to ensure the Company is appropriately capitalized.